 Some common ingredients used in hay preservatives are:

-Ammonium propionate (buffered propionic acid) and propionic acid (more corrosive) are organic acids and the most common main ingredients in hay preservatives.
+1 & 2 - Ammonium Propionate (buffered propionic acid) & Propionic Acid (more corrosive) are organic acids and the most common main ingredients in hay preservatives.
 Propionic acid was 1st registered as a pesticide in the early 1970’s.
 In a chronic feeding study using propionic acid, the high dose rats had hyperplasia, ulcers and other effects in the forestomach.
 Both can cause skin irritation, serious eye irritation and respiratory irritation.
 Classified by the U. S. Food and Drug Administration as "generally recognized as safe" (GRAS) but is not authorized as a food additive in Europe.

-Propylene Glycol is able to lower the freezing point of water and used as aircraft de-icing fluid but is classified by the U. S. Food and Drug Administration as "generally recognized as safe" (GRAS) for use as a direct food additive.
+3 - Propylene Glycol is able to lower the freezing point of water and used as aircraft de-icing fluid but is classified by the U. S. Food and Drug Administration as "generally recognized as safe" (GRAS) for use as a direct food additive.
 It is prohibited for use in food for cats due to links to Heinz body anemia.
-Possible adverse reactions are: skin Irritation, allergic reactions, potentially toxic to the kidneys and liver, neurological symptoms, cardiovascular problems, respiratory issues, potentially bio accumulative.
+Possible adverse reactions are: skin and digestive tract irritation, allergic reactions, potentially toxic to the kidneys and liver, neurological symptoms, cardiovascular problems, respiratory issues, potentially bio accumulative.

-Food Dyes; green No. 3, yellow No. 5 and blue No. 1 are commonly added to hay preservatives to present a fresh green appearance and improve marketability.
+5 - Food Dyes: Green No. 3, Yellow No. 5 and Blue No. 1 are commonly added to hay preservatives to present a fresh green appearance and improve marketability.
 These are carcinogenic.